Earn College Credits

 All Rising Scholars Online courses are 3 credit hours

 It’s never too early to begin thinking about college.
-Enroll in a seven-week online course and earn three hours of college credit this summer.
+Enroll in an online course and earn three hours of college credit this summer.

 Learn from anywhere and on your schedule.